opentable/otj-metrics/readme.md

 The default is for it to be unset, and in this case, Graphite reporting will not occur.
 The library will log if this is the case.
-In addition, if the environment variables accompanying cluster deploymenet are not available, Graphite reporting will not occur.
+In addition, if the environment variables accompanying cluster deployment are not available, Graphite reporting will not occur.
 In this case too, the library will log.
 If you want to test in a non-deployed environment, you must mock the `$OT_ENV*` environment variables.
 See more on these